Is Jim and Cheryl Farrell’s critique of the 1958 Ford’s styling unfair?

-Did the substantially facelifted 1958 Fords have less-attractive styling than the all-new 1957 models?
-In a recent story posted at Dean’s Garage, Jim and Cheryl Farrell (2022) suggest that the answer is yes.
-Indeed, they conclude that “many suspect the company shot itself in the foot by trying too hard to make the ’58 Ford look like the ’58 Thunderbird.”
+Did the facelifted 1958 Fords have less-attractive styling than the all-new 1957 models?
+Jim and Cheryl Farrell (2022) suggested in a Dean’s Garage story that the answer is yes.
+Indeed, they concluded that “many suspect the company shot itself in the foot by trying too hard to make the ’58 Ford look like the ’58 Thunderbird.”

-The Farrells (2022) blame this supposedly unhappy turn of events on Ford Division head Jim Wright, whom they describe as a beancounter rather than a car guy.
+The Farrells (2022) blamed this supposedly unhappy turn of events on Ford Division head Jim Wright, whom they described as a beancounter rather than a car guy.
 He allegedly tried to “micromanage the design of Fords.”
 For example, he “insisted that the ’58 Ford take its design cues from the new, already designed ’58 Thunderbird.”

 What’s so bad about having a family resemblance?

 Part of what gives me pause is that the Farrells seem to equate micromanagement with Wright’s insistence that the Thunderbird should have a resemblance to other Fords.
-What the co-authors don’t mention is that Wright was continuing a policy used by a previous division head, Lewis Crusoe.
-Why was that okay under Crusoe — who the Farrells describe as a car guy — but not okay when beancounter Wright maintained it?
+What the co-authors didn’t mention was that Wright continued a policy used by a previous division head, Lewis Crusoe.
+Why was that okay under Crusoe — who the Farrells described as a car guy — but not okay when beancounter Wright maintained it?

 Switching to quad taillights had a certain logic

-One unanswered question in the story is whether the 1958 Thunderbird was designed with the intent to not resemble other Fords.
+One unanswered question in the story was whether the 1958 Thunderbird had been designed with the intent to not resemble other Fords.
 Or was the attitude that those who subsequently designed the family cars should carry the entire burden of creating a resemblance?
 Either way, who made that decision?

 I could see how a decision could have been made to better differentiate the 1958 Thunderbird.
 As a case in point, if the T-Bird had continued to share the same pie-plate taillights as the family cars, that could have arguably undercut the personal coupe’s “all-new” look.